 What are the Advantages of Booth’s Multiplication Algorithm?

-The advantages of Booth’s multiplication algorithm are:
+The benefits of Booth's multiplication algorithm are:

 What are the Disadvantages of Booth’s Multiplication Algorithm?